autoexecbat-ctf/write-ups/hkcertctf2022/the-math24-game-2/README.md

 The next day I woke up, I still wanted to complete it.
 And I started to think of other ways (aka more stupid ways) to complete it.

-## Experiment 4 - Building a larger rainbow hash
+## Experiment 4 - Building a larger hash table

-While my friend inserted around 150 hashes of the new set of cards, I hoped to explore the possibility to record a significant enough portion of the card deck.
+While my friend inserted around 150 hashes (before giving up) of the new set of cards, I hoped to explore the possibility to record a significant enough portion of the card deck.

 Although some of the cards were not in the hash, I could enter it on the fly and had the script saved the new hash.
 If I was lucky, I might be able to enter half of the cards for a sufficiently fast game-playing speed.